jastisriradheshyam/sangraham/content/docs/job_roles.md

 Responsible for designing, building, and overseeing complex technical solutions, ensuring alignment with bussiness requirements and technical standards

-Focues on the technical aspects of the architecture, such as software, infrastructure, and data flow.
+Focuses on the technical aspects of the architecture, such as software, infrastructure, and data flow.

 ## Primary Responsibilities